mampfes/ha_epex_spot/README.md

 1. Awattar
    [Awattar](https://www.awattar.de/services/api) provides a free of charge service for their customers.
 Market price data is available for Germany and Austria.
 So far no user identifiation is required.

-2. EPEX Spot Web Scraper
-   This source uses web scraping technologies to retrieve publicly available data from its [website](https://www.epexspot.com/en/market-data).

-3. SMARD.de
+2. SMARD.de
    [SMARD.de](https://www.smard.de) provides a free of charge API to retrieve a lot of information about electricity market including market prices.
 SMARD.de is serviced by the Bundesnetzagentur, Germany.

-4. smartENERGY.at
+3. smartENERGY.at
    [smartENERGY.at](https://www.smartenergy.at/api-schnittstellen) provides a free of charge service for their customers.
 Market price data is available for Austria.
 So far no user identifiation is required.

-5. Energyforecast.de
+4. Energyforecast.de
    [Energyforecast.de](https://www.energyforecast.de/api-docs/index.html) provides services to get market price data forecasts for Germany up to 96 hours into the future.
 An API token is required.

 If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_epex_spot).